 Ask for help

 Again this is true for the first trimester and the last.
-I don’t like to ask for help, because for some crazy reason I think I can be super mom.
+I don’t like to ask for help because for some crazy reason I think I can be super mom.
 I mean who doesn’t want to wear a cape and be the best mom ever?
-That’s really hard to do when you’re working on making another human.
+That’s hard to do when you’re working on making another human.

 My sister was probably the biggest help this pregnancy and that was with her being in her first trimester while I was in my third trimester.
-She helped me set up all of the nursery furniture and set up River’s big girl room.
+She helped me set up all of the nursery furniture and set up my toddler’s big girl room.
 She helped with all the daily such as cleaning, cooking, and taking care of my toddler.

 Let go of perfection

-That just didn’t happen, I only got half way through cleaning before I run out of energy, I resorted to easy (usually not healthy) meals and never got the extras done.
+That just didn’t happen, I only got halfway through cleaning before I run out of energy, I resorted to easy (usually not healthy) meals and never got the extras done.
 After about a month I realized it just wasn’t going to happen and being hard on myself didn’t help.
 I became much happier when I let go of wanting to be perfect.

 Have a routine

 After playing outside we come inside so I could make lunch.
-We eat lunch and then I put River down for her daily nap.
-While River is napping I do one of three thing, I work on my blog, clean anything that needs it or work on a project.
-Projects usually involve getting Finn’s nursery ready.
-Once she woke we would have a snack and do another activity together.
+We eat lunch and then I put my toddler down for her daily nap.
+While she is napping I do one of three things, I work on my blog, clean anything that needs it or I work on a project.
+Projects usually involve getting my son’s nursery ready.
+Once she wakes up we would have a snack and do another activity together.

 Our afternoon just goes between activities together and letting River have free play.
 This gives me a break when needed.